irshad/pwa/README.md

 ### And Learn How to create them in simple way.

-By me 👋 I'm Irshad Ali
+By me 👋 Irshad Ali
 👨‍💻 from below links ⤵️

 ### List To Read